Fantastic News

 Other great suburbs in Melbourne are Albert Park, Port Melbourne, St Kilda and Sealhome.
 Of course, you should look throughout the city, as great home deals can be found everywhere.

-Also, take in consideration your lifestyle.
+Also, take into consideration your lifestyle.
 If you’re living alone and you work in an office in the city, then rent something that’s closer to the city centre.

 How to deal with utilities?

 Unlike Sydney, the city of Melbourne has a deregulated energy market.
-On the one hand, this is good as it provides people with better deals, however, with so many companies competing for you as a client, it can get overwhelming choosing the best option.
+On the one hand, this is good as it provides people with better deals, however, with so many companies competing for you as a client, it can get overwhelming to choose the best option.

 Luckily, the Victorian government has provided a website where you can compare all the energy and gas offers from different companies.
 More information can be found on the Victorian Energy Compare website.

-Keep in mind that whatever you save from the cheaper rent in Melbourne, the city makes up by higher utility charges.
+Keep in mind that whatever you save from the cheaper rent in Melbourne, the city makes up with higher utility charges.
 Electricity, heating, water and garbage will cost you around A$200 per month, but the amount differs between seasons and your lifestyle.
-You also need to consider the amount of bond deposit and move out terms before you make a final decision.
+You also need to consider the amount of the bond deposit and move-out terms before you make a final decision.

 The schooling system in Melbourne